rvagg/cborg/README.md

 By default, cborg will always **encode** objects to the same bytes by applying some strictness rules:

 * Using smallest-possible representations for ints, negative ints, floats and lengthed object lengths.
 * Always sorting maps using the _original_ recommended [RFC 7049](https://tools.ietf.org/html/rfc7049) map key ordering rules.
+(Note that this has changed in [RFC 8949](https://tools.ietf.org/html/rfc8949) to be plain bytewise sorting, use the `rfc8949EncodeOptions` to apply this rule).
 * Omitting support for tags (therefore omitting support for exotic object types).
 * Applying deterministic rules to `number` differentiation - if a fractional part is missing and it's within the safe integer boundary, it's encoded as an integer, otherwise it's encoded as a float.